 BArch, Architecture, College of Architecture and Urban Studies Virginia Polytechnic Institute and State University (Virginia Tech)

-Stephen Charles Smith is an Adjunct Faculty and Manager of the Woodshop/Digital Fabrication Lab at the University of Hartford.
+Stephen Charles Smith, RA, NCARB, is an Adjunct Faculty and Manager of the Woodshop/Digital Fabrication Lab at the University of Hartford.
 He is also principal of Stephen Charles Smith Architects, founded in 2017.
 He has taught a number of different courses including: Architectural Design Studio, Construction Documents, Materials and Methods, Interior Design Studio, Building Codes, Building Systems, AutoCAD, Revit, Visual Communication, and Introduction to Architecture.
 Stephen was Practitioner in Residence at the University of New Haven in 2019-2020 and has previously taught Architecture at Barnard College in New York City, Harlem Academy, and has been an invited design critic at Pratt Institute in Brooklyn.

 Stephen earned a Bachelor of Architecture degree from Virginia Tech in 2009 and a Master of Science in Advanced Architectural Design from Columbia University in 2017.
 He is a Registered Architect in Connecticut and Rhode Island, a LEED AP, and has been an active member of the AIA community.
 At AIA CT, Stephen was Chair of the Emerging Architectural Community Committee, served on the Intern Task Force, and was a member of the Board of Directors from 2010-2011.
 Stephen has also sat on the Board of Directors of the ACE (Architecture, Construction, Engineering) Mentor Program in New Haven from 2010-2015.